delkind/mouse-brain-cell-counting/MANUAL.md

 The histogram visualizes the data of your current selection or selections.
 Each selection is represented by a differently colored histogram.

 Below the histogram, you can view the medians for each of your selected groups and the results of statistical tests comparing the groups.
+The statistical tests performed include T-Test, RankSum, and KS-Test.

+If no selection has been made, the app will display the original user manual.

 ## Conclusion